Cheap Flights, Hotels, Tours, Cruises and Holidays

 2 Brac Island Cycling

 It’s an early start today as you catch the ferry from Split to Supetar on the island of Brac.
 There will be a bike fitting for the group followed by a short test ride to ensure everything is working properly.
 From here, begin your first - and possibly the hardest - ride in Croatia, cycling from Supetar along the coastal road to the seaside village of Pucisca.
 Along the way, take a short detour to the tiny village of Dol, passing vineyards, fig trees and olive groves.
-After a quick stop for refreshments in Pucisca, make your first real climb up to Praznica – it’s a pretty steep climb, but you’ll be rewarded with sweeping views over the Adriatic Sea.
+Start your first climb up to the village of Pucisca, and enjoy an optional lunch then continue up to Praznica – it’s a pretty steep climb, but you’ll be rewarded with sweeping views over the Adriatic Sea.
 Have a rest at the top then cycle across the centre to the descent into the town of Bol.
 Bol is famous for the Zlatni Rat (Golden Cape) – one of the Adriatic’s most beautiful beaches.
 Take a quick swim at the beach and maybe visit the famous Stina Winery for a tasting before seeking out some fresh seafood for dinner.

 3 Hvar Island Cycling